nextflow-io/training/docs/basic_training/tower.md

 4. Select a pipeline **Revision number**.
 The Git default branch (main/master) or `manifest.defaultBranch` in the Nextflow configuration will be used by default.
 5. Set the **Work directory** location of the Nextflow work directory.
 The location associated with the compute environment will be selected by default.
 6. Enter the name(s) of each of the Nextflow **Config profiles** followed by the `Enter` key.
 See the Nextflow [Config profiles](https://www.nextflow.io/docs/latest/config.html#config-profiles) documentation for more details.
-7. Enter any Pipeline parameters in YAML or JSON format.
+7. Enter any pipeline parameters in YAML or JSON format.
 YAML example:

     ```yaml
     reads: "s3://nf-bucket/exome-data/ERR013140_{1,2}.fastq.bz2"
     paired_end: true
     ```

-8. Select Launchpad to begin the pipeline execution.
+8. Select Launch to begin the pipeline execution.

 !!! info